JasonOffutt/RefreshCache2011/js-deepdive/readme.md

 });
 ```

-# Understanding closures and anonymous functions
+# Understanding closures and scope

 * A closure is a reference in memory to a function
 	* variable values are preserved